Francis Bourgeois: Fashion-related appearances

 Throughout 2022, Bourgeois visited various private fashion shows, as well as the Soho House.
 On 19 March 2022, he was invited to the "Fashioning Masculinities: The Art of Menswear" exhibition at the Victoria and Albert Museum, in partnership with Gucci.
 In 2022, he attended Daniel Fletcher's February and September AW22 London Fashion Week runway shows, where he met Tom Daley ten months before the two would reconvene for Trainspotting with Francis Bourgeois.
 In May 2022, he attended Gucci's Cosmogonie Cruise show.
 In June 2022, he attended a Gucci and Adidas' event at Peckham's Liberal Club commemorating a collaboration between the brands, which he promoted on TikTok prior.
 In January 2023, Bourgeois attended Gucci's Milan's Menswear Fashion Week AW23 show.

 Public image

 A signature component of Bourgeois' content is his incorporation of the GoPro fisheye lens, which distorts his face.

-He claims that certain aspects of his videos are staged, including a video of him falling out of his chair, explaining "I love absurdist humour, so I try to intertwine it.
+Bourgeois claims that certain aspects of his videos are staged, including a video of him falling out of his chair: "I love absurdist humour, so I try to intertwine it.
 I could just show trains going by, but I also love making people laugh."
-In most of his trainspotting videos, Bourgeois will often be seen wearing vintage railway clothing and what he describes as a "blend between railway memorabilia and streetwear."
+In most of his trainspotting videos, Bourgeois is often seen wearing vintage railway clothing and what he describes as a "blend between railway memorabilia and streetwear".

-In mid-December 2021, he was accused of donning a fake online persona after photographs from his adolescence emerged, as well as videos of him raving.
+In mid-December 2021, Bourgeois was accused of donning a fake online persona after photographs from his adolescence emerged, as well as videos of him raving.
 His response received over 5 million views and was well received.